gul-cpp/gul14/README.md

 ### Building on Windows with Visual C++ <a name="Windows"></a>

-Build support for Visual C++ is still experimental.
+GUL can be built with Visual C++, although the integration with the Visual Studio IDE is somewhat patchy.
 In principle, meson and ninja can be used as outlined above.
 However, the devil is in the details:

 * For Meson, prefer the MSI installer from https://mesonbuild.com/.
 We found that Meson versions packaged with the Anaconda Python distribution do not work, to name an example.
-* For Ninja, the version distributed with Visual Studio 2019 works well.
+* For Ninja, the version distributed with Visual Studio 2019 works just as well as the one from the Meson MSI installer.

 Setting up the PATH and calling the correct executable can be difficult.
-We distribute a Windows batch file "make\_vs.bat" as an example.
-It may require some editing to adapt it to your system, but afterwards you can call it from the command line or directly from Visual Studio to initiate a build, cleanup, or to run the unit test suite:
+We distribute a Windows batch file ``tools\\make\_vs.bat`` as an example.
+It may require some editing to adapt it to your system, but afterwards you can call it from the command line or directly from Visual Studio to initiate a build, cleanup, or to run the unit test suite.
+From the main directory of your GUL working copy, type ``tools\\make\_vs``:

 ```
 Usage:
-make\_vs mrproper                    - Remove the entire build directory
+tools\\make\_vs mrproper                    - Remove the entire build directory
-make\_vs release <platform>          - Build the release version of the library for the specified platform
+tools\\make\_vs release <platform>          - Build the release version of the library for the specified platform
-make\_vs debug <platform>            - Build the debug version of the library for the specified platform
+tools\\make\_vs debug <platform>            - Build the debug version of the library for the specified platform
-make\_vs test <buildtype> <platform> - Run the unit tests for the specified build type and platform
+tools\\make\_vs test <buildtype> <platform> - Run the unit tests for the specified build type and platform

 <buildtype> is one of "release" or "debug"
 <platform> is one of "x86" or "x64"
 ```

-The files tasks_vs.json, launch_vs.json, and CppProperties.json in the root directory contain information for Visual Studio 2019 that should allow you to open the folder via "open folder" (i.e. without a project file) and still be able to build and debug GUL via the batch file.
+The files ``.vs\\tasks_vs.json`` and ``.vs\\launch_vs.json`` as well as ``CppProperties.json`` in the root directory contain information for Visual Studio 2019 that should allow you to open the folder via "open folder" (i.e. without a project file) and still be able to build and debug GUL via the batch file.

 ## Testing <a name="Testing"></a>